Rupiah Token Price Tops $0.0001 on Exchanges (IDRT)

-Rupiah Token (CURRENCY:IDRT) traded 0.2% higher against the US dollar during the 1-day period ending at 19:00 PM ET on January 19th.
-One Rupiah Token coin can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Rupiah Token has a total market capitalization of $7.95 million and $755,194.00 worth of Rupiah Token was traded on exchanges in the last day.
-During the last week, Rupiah Token has traded down 2.9% against the US dollar.
+Rupiah Token (CURRENCY:IDRT) traded down 1.1% against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on January 23rd.
+One Rupiah Token coin can now be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
+Rupiah Token has a market capitalization of $7.77 million and $352,241.00 worth of Rupiah Token was traded on exchanges in the last day.
+During the last seven days, Rupiah Token has traded down 3.5% against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.